Back to Blog

 • Session metrics:

-• Game length (long games favor different champ types)
+• Game length (long games favor specific champion types)

 • The Champion Pool Problem